 Are you allowed pets?

-If you own a pet, it's important to establish whether you'll be allowed to keep them in the rental property.
+Are you allowed to rent with pets?
 This can make or break your decision to choose the property!

 What to look for when viewing a property

 After you’ve finished your research, it’s time to start viewings.

 When you get to the property, there are some vital things to look out for.
 Here’s an essential checklist:

 • Do the neighbouring properties look run down and unkept?

 • Who’s responsible for managing the communal area?

 • Are there any signs of damp?